There are so many Scotland walking holidays available and this is one not to be missed!

 Milton of Buchanan

-If you choose to bypass Conic Hill, the West Highland Way follows a path downhill.
+If you choose to bypass Conic Hill, the route follows a path downhill.
 Joining the road at Milton of Buchanan and re-joining the main way at the car park in Balmaha.
+Don’t forget to check out our previous posts to learn more about the amazing Scotland walking holidays we have to offer!

-Conic Hill is a well-known highlight of the West Highland Way.
+Conic Hill is a well-known highlight of the this route.
 The hill is made up of a form of conglomerate rocks and rounded stones which are cemented together by sandstone.
 Climbing the hill is a very worthwhile part of the Drymen to Balmaha leg.
 The route does not in fact reach the top but a ledge just below.
 In order to reach this, you will cross over the Burn of Mar, a place of extreme natural beauty!

 To climb to the top of the hill taking a steep path on the left.
 From the summit, you can experience views of the south west and the line of islands which follow the Highland Boundary Fault.
 Views out to Goat Fell on the Isle of Arran are possible on a clear day.